Two excellent exercises, but is there a better one?

-Simply put, we can say that the large pectoral is composed of a clavicular and a sternocostal head, better known as the upper and lower breasts, respectively.
+Simply put, we can say that the great pectoral is composed of a clavicular and a sternocostal head, better known as chest upper and lower, respectively.

 In the bench press, both zones are worked, as well as the anterior deltoids and the triceps.